 There are also great hiking opportunities, particularly in the ecologically protected Athabasca Dunes area, as well as the chance to relax at lakeside camp grounds.
 With nature and culture to experience, Fort McMurray is a great destination.

-When to fly to Fort McMurray
+Best Time to Fly to Fort McMurray

 Fort McMurray is a fine summer destination, when the hiking trails, lakes and rivers will be at their most inviting.
 Travel in June or July for the best weather and the choice of cultural events.
-However, although the winters may be harsh, there is plenty to do when the snow falls, and Canadians are in their element, so a trip in December of January could be a unique holiday opportunity.
+However, although the winters may be harsh, there is plenty to do when the snow falls, and Canadians are in their element, so a trip in December of January could be a unique vacation opportunity.
 Prices should be lower then as well.